United Kingdom Oxford

 Brief overview

-The Medical Sciences Division (MSD) of the University of Oxford is ranked Number 1 in the world for medicine (clinical, preclinical and health) in 2019, and Number 3 in the world for life sciences.
-We have over 1600 graduate students, 5600 academics, researchers and administrative staff and an annual research income per year of over £350 million.
+The Medical Sciences Division (MSD) of the University of Oxford is ranked number one in the world for medicine (clinical, preclinical and health) in 2019, and Number three in the world for life sciences.
+We have more than 1600 graduate students, 5600 academics, researchers and administrative staff and an annual research income per year of over £350 million.

 Research areas